 Muscle Recruitment During the Exercise

-The great thing about performing dips is depending on how you position the body will dictate the load placed on different muscle groups.
+The great thing about performing bodyweight exercises like dips is depending on how you position the body, can dictate the load placed on different muscle groups.
 Meaning, as you lean forward slightly (45-degree angle), on the upward and down phase, you’ll put more demand on the chest muscles.
 When the focus is the chest, the arms are angled away from the body slightly.
 In contrast, when the body is positioned and held more vertical, the demand shifts more towards the triceps.
 If the goal is to target the triceps more, then keep the arms closer to the body.
 As seen in the left photo below.

-How Dips Help Other Exercise (like “Boost Your Bench”)
+How Dips Help Other Exercise (i.e. Bench Press)

-By doing dips periodically, you end up getting not only stronger, you’re able to push through plateaus better, for exercises like bench press.
+By doing dips, you’ll end up getting not only stronger, you’re able to push through plateaus better for exercises like bench press.
 Research shows that exercises that require you to move your body through space, versus stationary exercises, require more muscle recruitment.
 This is why an exercise like a squat will always be superior to a stationary or supported movement like a leg press.
 A dip exercise also develops a large proportion of muscle that sits on the upper body.
-Personally, in addition to getting my chest and arms stronger, I feel like my shoulder muscles – used as stabilizers – get that added bonus of also getting stronger as a by-product of doing dips.
-If you have any type of shoulder issues or have been told you have a shoulder impingement, this should be a contraindicated exercise.
-Stay Strong with Jefit.
+Dips will get the chest and arms stronger as well as the shoulder muscles.
+The shoulder muscles are used as stabilizers during the movement.
+As a result, performing dips will increase strength in the shoulder joint.
+If you have any type of shoulder issues or have a shoulder impingement, this should be a contraindicated exercise.